EnricRovira/DSG18-qualifier/README.md

 # DSG18-qualifier
-R Project about my solution of DSG18-qualifier (TOP 10)
+R Project about my solution of DSG18-qualifier (TOP 10)--My best score is AUC=0.79090
 Link: https://www.kaggle.com/c/DSG2018-qualifiers

 Comments in Spanish.
 For more info or english comments just contact me or wait until I release the Notebook in English (I hope soon :D)